sebdel/mra-tools/README.md

 # mra-tools

-## Installation
+## Download

-**This tool is linux only at the moment**
+linux:
+macos:
+windows:

 ### Build from source
-Install node, npm and clone this repo.
+Install node v12, npm and pkg (i.e. npm i -g pkg) and clone this repo.
 Then, at the root of mra-tools, do:

 `npm install`

-Install nexe

-`npm i nexe`

-then

 `npm run build`

-will create the dist directory and the mra-tools binary.
+this will create binaries for all target platforms at the root of the directory.

 ## Usage
 To extract a rom, place its MRA and zip file in the same folder as mra-tools and do: